Discover the field of oncology

 Understand the various cancer treatments

-Explore the differences between the leading interventions for cancer.
+Explore the leading interventions for cancer.
 Discover how targeted radiation can pinpoint a tumor and preserve healthy tissue.
-Learn the role of the medical oncologist and what it’s like to manage treatment and the complications patients experience.
+Learn the role of the oncologist and treatment management.

 Find out how cancer spreads and the emotional effects on the family

 Discover how cancer spreads from skin to brain.
-Gain insight into the types of brain cancers and advanced treatments such as stereotactic radiosurgery.
-Explore the Gamma Knife Center and see how advanced, minimally invasive radiation is planned and delivered.
+Examine brain cancer types and treatments.
+Explore the Gamma Knife Center and see how minimally invasive radiation is delivered.

 Understand the meaning of survivorship and how patients live with cancer

-Identify the difference between care for pain and hospice.
-Learn the long-term side effects of cancer treatment and gain insights into alternative treatments, such as acupuncture, yoga, medication, and diet-based therapies.
-Examine how cancer patients re-enter life following treatment.
+Identify the difference between pain care and hospice.
+Learn the side effects of cancer treatment and alternative treatments, such as acupuncture, yoga, meditation, and diet-based therapies.

 See if a future in medicine or healthcare is right for you